-The Chartered Financial Analyst designation is issued by the CFA Institute (formerly AIMR).
-In order to obtain a CFA designation, a person must have either (i) an undergraduate degree or four years of professional experience involving investment decision-making or (ii) four years of qualified work experience (full time, but not necessarily investment related).
-In addition, the following educational requirements are required to receive a CFA designation (i) completing an educational program which includes approximately 250 hours of study for each of the three levels and (ii) successfully completing three examinations.
-CFA charterholders must join the CFA Institute as a regular member; and commit to abide by, and annually reaffirm, their adherence to the CFA Institute Code of Ethics and Standards of Professional Conduct.
-There are no continuing education or ongoing experience requirements.
+The Chartered Financial Analyst designation is issued by the CFA Institute.
+In order to obtain a CFA designation, a person must have either (i) an undergraduate degree and four years of professional experience involving investment decision-making or (ii) four years of qualified work experience (full time, but not necessarily investment related).
+In addition, the following educational requirements are required to receive a CFA designation (i) completing an educations program which includes 250 hours of study for each of the three levels and (ii) successfully completing three examinations.
+There are no continuing education or experience requirements for maintaining a CFA designation.

-Robert Maloney has no disciplinary information to report.
+Christopher Meredith has no disciplinary information to report.